-Despite the often-repeated mantra that blindness is permanent in SARD, reports have been coming out since 2006 demonstrating that SARD dogs can regain vision.
-My own website continues to document these cases.
+Despite the often-repeated mantra that blindness is permanent in SARD, reports have surfaced for years demonstrating that SARD dogs can regain vision.
+My own website began documenting these cases in 2006.
 Dr. Grozdanic (Iowa State University) demonstrated this in 2007.
 And if you get veterinary ophthalmologists into a private conversation, many will admit that they have witnessed some reversal of blindness during their career.

 Blind dogs can see after new ISU treatment*

-*As part of their treatment, these dogs are typically prescribed long-term daily prednisone which acts as a cortisol replacement.
+*Also note: these dogs are often prescribed long-term daily prednisone, which acts as a cortisol replacement.

 Pay attention to the sequence of events in autoimmune disease: